orthanc-team/orthanc-auth-service/minimal-setup/keycloak/README.md

 # Purpose

-This is a sample setup to demonstrate how to share publication links granting access to a single study.
+This is a sample setup to demonstrate how to implement label based access control and sharing of publication links granting access to a single study.
 This setup uses Keycloak to authenticate users.

 # Description